wamuumu/hlf-events/NEW.md

 #### Chaincode Approval

-Once the chaincode is installed, each organization must approve its definition.
-This ensures that all organizations agree on the chaincode that will be used.
+Once the chaincode is installed, each organization must formally approve its definition (e.g. name, version and endorsement policies) for the channel.
+This ensures that all the members of the federation agree on the same chaincode.

 ```bash
 # 3️⃣ Approve chaincode (each organization)